Naglaa-data/Sales-Analysis/README.md

 ## Exploratory Data Analysis
   EDA involved exploring the sales data to answer key questions, such as:
- 1- What is the overall trend in sales?
+   1. What is the overall trend in sales?
- 2-Which products are the best-sellers?
+   2. Which products are the best-sellers?
- 3-Who are our top customers in terms of sales volume?
+   3. Who are our top customers in terms of sales volume?
- 4-How do sales vary across different  countries?
+   4. How do sales vary across different  countries?